 |Lucy Miller Murray, Founder of Market Square Concerts, Founder of Market Square Concerts, inspired the artistic excellence of the chamber music series for 27 years.
 Her commitment to new music and emerging artists balanced Market Square Concerts’ presentation of great traditional repertoire and internationally acclaimed ensembles and soloists.
-Her other chamber music associations have included board membership of Market Square Concerts, the Bard Music Festival, Associated Chamber Music Players (ACMP), New York Friends of Chamber Music and Concert Artists Guild.
+Her other chamber music associations have included board membership of Market Square Concerts, the Bard Music Festival, Associated Chamber Music Players (ACMP), and Concert Artists Guild.
 She also served as vice president and board member of Chamber Music America, the national service organization for chamber music.

-Her liner notes for many recordings include the Ying Quartet’s 2007 Grammy-nominated Tchaikovsky Telarc CD, the Lark Quartet’s Klap Ur Handz for Endeavor Classics, Maria Bachmann’s The Red Violin,Trio Solisti’s Café Music for Bridge Records, the Fine Arts Quartet’s Schumann recording on the Naxos label, and Xiayin Wang’s Chandos recording of piano works by Earl Wild.
+Her liner notes for many recordings include the Ying Quartet’s Grammy-nominated Tchaikovsky Telarc CD, the Lark Quartet’s Klap Ur Handz for Endeavor Classics, Maria Bachmann’s The Red Violin,Trio Solisti’s Café Music for Bridge Records, the Fine Arts Quartet’s Schumann recording on the Naxos label, and Xiayin Wang’s Chandos recording of piano works by Earl Wild.
 She has also written liner notes for the Mendelssohn Piano Trio’s recordings of the complete Haydn piano trios and for Ronald Leonard’s and Ya-Ting Chang’s recording of cello and piano works by Grieg, Dohnányi, and Chopin for Centaur Records.
-In 2017 she provided notes for the world-wide tour of New Worlds, a program by actor Bill Murray with cellist Jan Vogler and Friends.
+She also provided notes for actor Bill Murray’s world-wide tour New Worlds with cellist Jan Vogler and Friends.
 About her liner notes, Gramophone has commented, “elegantly written and perfectly attuned to the performances...”

 |Photo by Christian Steiner|